 It is The Leader’s policy to acknowledge errors promptly and correct them in a transparent fashion.
 Mistakes should be called to the attention of Editor Macie May at firstname.lastname@example.org.

 The Longmont Leader encourages lively and civil discussion on stories published to LongmontLeader.com.
-We aim to provide a platform for people of Longmont to express their views and build a strong community.
+We aim to provide a platform for the people of Longmont to express their views and build a strong community.

 All comments will be moderated before being published, generally during business hours.
 Comments will be closed at the discretion of the editor.
 If a problematic comment slips through moderation, users can alert our moderators by flagging the comment.